 Disability status – Disabled; Not Disabled.
 This breakdown is based on the legal definition found in the Equality Act (2010) which defines a disability as “a physical or mental impairment which has a substantial and long-term adverse effect on your ability to carry out normal day-to-day activities”.

-Subject Group – Science, Technology, Engineering and Mathematics (STEM); Law, Economics and Management (LEM); Other Social Sciences, Arts and Humanities.
+Subject Group – Although not published, data on subject group is available in the underlying data.
+Subjects include: Science, Technology, Engineering and Mathematics (STEM); Law, Economics and Management (LEM); Other Social Sciences, Arts and Humanities.
 STEM includes: medicine and dentistry; medical related subjects; biological sciences; agricultural sciences; physical and environmental sciences; mathematical sciences and computing’ engineering’ technology; architecture.
 LEM includes: law; economics; business and financial studies.
 OSSAH includes: mass communication and documentation; linguistics (English, Celtic and ancient); European languages; Eastern, Asiatic, African, American and Australasian languages and literature; humanities; arts; education.
 All of these subcategories are given as they are defined in the Labour Force Survey user guide.

 There may be changes to the GLMS statistics produced should there be any changes to the Labour Force Survey questions or coverage, or changes in population weights as recommended by the ONS.
 Any changes to GLMS will be explained in an update to the Methodology Note.